Prompting PaLM for Translation: Assessing Strategies and Performance: Conclusion

 \section{Conclusion}

-We perform a careful assessment of the sentence-level MT capabilities of \palm, a 540B-parameter decoder-only language model trained on a heavily English-centric multilingual corpus, with no explicitly-included parallel text.
-We compare \palm to SOTA and a current off the shelf (COTS) MT system for three high-resource languages---German, Chinese, and French---into and out of English, using the latest test sets from WMT.
+We perform a careful assessment of the sentence-level MT capabilities of \palm, which we compare to SOTA and a current off the shelf (COTS) MT system for three high-resource languages---German, Chinese, and French---into and out of English, using the latest test sets from WMT.
+We chose to focus on a small set of high-resource language pairs in order to test the claims of the original PaLM paper, which are most striking for these pairs.
+The time and expense of performing high-quality human evaluations precluded a broader investigation.

-Comparing \kNN and random strategies for selecting 5-shot translation examples to instantiate fixed prompt templates, we find that {\kNN}'s potential advantage in identifying examples relevant to the current source sentence is outweighed by its susceptibility to corpus noise.
+Comparing \kNN and random strategies for selecting 5-shot translation examples to instantiate fixed prompt templates, we find that {\kNN}'s potential advantage in identifying examples relevant to the source sentence is outweighed by its susceptibility to corpus noise.
 Choosing examples randomly from small, high-quality pools works well, and performance appears to be independent of the domain and translation style of the pool, suggesting that example quality is the most important factor.
-Further evidence for this hypothesis comes from a preliminary experiment showing good performance when using only a single heuristically-chosen prompt for all inputs.

-Using both the \bleurt metric and \mqm human evaluations, we show that {\palm}'s performance, while very impressive for an apparently unsupervised system, still significantly lags that of competition-grade SOTA systems on recent WMT test sets, and to a lesser extent the performance of COTS systems as well.
+Using both the \bleurt metric and \mqm human evaluations, we show that {\palm}'s performance, while very impressive for a system never deliberately exposed to parallel text, still significantly lags that of competition-grade SOTA systems on recent WMT test sets, and to a lesser extent the performance of COTS systems as well.
 This contrasts with some of the findings of \citet{chowdhery2022palm}.
 As in that work, we find that performance into English is somewhat better than the reverse direction.
-We establish that our results on WMT 2021 test sets are unaffected by train/test overlap, and calibrate the effect of overlap on our WMT 2014 French setting by comparing to an overlap-free COTS system.
-Finally, we perform extensive analysis on the characteristics of {\palm}’s MT output, notably finding that in all languages we tested it tends to be creative and fluent but prone to omissions and other accuracy errors; broadly speaking, it matches the fluency but lags the accuracy of conventional NMT.
+Finally, we perform an extensive analysis of the characteristics of {\palm}’s MT output, notably finding that in all languages we tested it tends to be creative and fluent but prone to omissions and other accuracy errors; broadly speaking, it matches the fluency but lags the accuracy of conventional NMT.